 Date current appointment ends: at the conclusion of the Ordinary General Meeting to be held in 2022 to approve the financial statements for the year ended 31 December 2021.

-In accordance with the French Financial Security Law (Loi de sécurité financière) of 1 August 2003, one of the signing partners from Deloitte & Associés was rotated for the first time in 2016.
+In accordance with the French Financial Security Law of 1 August 2003, one of the signing partners from Deloitte & Associés was rotated for the first time in 2016.

 BEAS